 We have come across an interesting recent finding from researchers in Austria.

-Greil and colleagues from the Paracelsus Medical University in Salzburg, have published the results of their work which will officially come out in the January issue of the International Journal of Oncology.
-These findings appear to suggest that the female gender may be a predictor of a positive response to the four-drug regimen known as FOLFIRINOX in the treatment of advanced adenocarcinoma of the pancreas.
+Greil and colleagues from the Paracelsus Medical University in Salzburg, have published the results of their work in the January 2014 issue of the International Journal of Oncology.
+These findings appear to suggest that the female gender may be a predictor of a positive response to the four-drug regimen known as FOLFIRINOX in the treatment of advanced pancreatic cancer (ductal adenocarcinoma of the pancreas).

 The demographics of the females appeared fairly well matched compared that of the males, although the women showed higher levels of CA 19-9, CEA, Ki-67 and mutated p53 cells.
 Also perhaps significantly, the women demonstrated more stage 3 tumors and many less stage 4 then the men.
 Finally, the authors point to the increased number of non-metastatic locally advanced tumors in the male patients versus the females (6 vs. 0) with the idea that these may have nullified the advantage conferred by women having a higher response rate.